 Where To Stay in Columbus

 We think the best place to stay in Columbus, Ohio is in the heart of downtown Cbus.
-From the city center, it is easy to access the city’s top attractions and sights.
+From the city center, it is easy to access the top attractions and sights.

 Columbus, Ohio Hotels

 There are several hotels in Columbus, OH located in downtown that fit a range of budgets and styles.
 Before you book, be sure to read our Top Tips for Booking Hotels!

 A boutique hotel in the heart of the city, Hotel LeVeque provides luxury accommodations in an iconic 1927 skyscraper.
 Sophisticated and charming, Hotel LeVeque features well-appointed rooms and exemplary staff to ensure a magical stay.
 Check rates and availability for your stay!